MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 ## Prerequisites

 - Microsoft Academic Knowledge Exploration Service (MAKES) subscription.
 See [Get started with Microsoft Academic Knowledge Exploration Service](get-started-setup-provisioning.md) to obtain one.
+- Azure Subscription.
+The Azure Subscription must be able to create virtual machine with "Standard_DS4_v2" SKU.
+See [Azure Subscription quota limit reached](resources-troubleshoot-guide.md#Azure-Subscription-quota-limit-reached) for more information.

 ## Verify the folders and content of the current release